 That's not to say that you should avoid Kyoto for all of May.
-The Aoi Matsuri on the 15th and Mifune Matsuri on the 20th are classic Japanese festivals held after the tourist rush.
+The Aoi Matsuri on May 15 and Mifune Matsuri on May 20 are classic Japanese festivals held after the tourist rush.
 Early booking is still a good idea.
 Down south in Okinawa , the start of the rainy season in early May sees crowds taper off as the weather turns unpredictable.

 Apart from Hokkaido and northern Tohoku where they last till mid-May, cherry blossoms have either thinned out or vanished by the start of the month.
 The good news is there are plenty of other flowering plants to enjoy in various parts of Japan.

 In Tochigi Prefecture , Ashikaga Flower Park hosts a wisteria viewing event from April 18 to May 20.
-The month-long festival showcases 150 year old wisteria trees, illuminated by night for added effect.
+The month-long festival showcases 150-year-old wisteria trees, illuminated at night for added effect.
 Within easy reach of Tokyo , it's the perfect way to spend a leisurely night in spring.

 You can find other floral hotspots all around Japan.
 The hillsides of Hitachi Seaside Park in Ibaraki come alive with the soft blue of countless Nemophila blossoms (late April to mid-May), while in nearby Saitama pink and purple shibazakura, or moss flox ignite the fields with radiant hues (mid-April to late May).